direktiv/direktiv-apps/azcli/README.md

 # Azcli

-Executes an azure cli command using a golang wrapper to authenticate with
+Executes any azure cli command using a golang wrapper to provide the authentication before executing.

 ## Direktiv